Radial Gradient Visual Effects Tutorial

 This example includes a couple of halo effects.
 The goal was to display a circle with gently fading color.
 The first effect displays a blue halo.
 The second effect displays a white halo with more gentle gradations.
 See the halo effect code for more details.

-The fireball effect
+The bright sun or fireball effect

 demonstrates adding color stops.